 Conference

-On November 19-21, 2015, Harvard FXB and partners convened a global panel of experts drawn from academia, government, business, and civil society to examine the scientific, technical, social, and political aspects of national ID numbers.
+The working papers will inform the thematic agenda for a two-and-a-half day conference, to take place November 19-21, 2015.
+Harvard FXB and partners will convene a global panel of experts drawn from academia, government, business, and civil society to examine the scientific, technical, social, and political aspects of national ID numbers.